pingcap/docs/basic-sql-operations.md

 ## Show, create and drop a database

-Database in TiDB can be considered as a collection of objects such as tables and indexes.
+A database in TiDB can be considered as a collection of objects such as tables and indexes.

 To show the list of databases, use the `SHOW DATABASES` statement: